and learn how to make this decision so it fits your goals, intentions and desired lifestyle.

 Disc 2 – Understanding Value

-The hardest thing for a business owner to wrap their mind around is how their company is valued from a buyers’ perspective.
+The hardest thing for an owner to wrap their mind around is how their company is valued from a buyers’ perspective.
 A business owner’s sense of value is very different than the buyers.
-If the owner doesn’t learn about the difference, the haggle over price at the eleventh hour will stop the acquisition from closing.
+If the owner of the company doesn’t learn about the difference, the haggle over price at the eleventh hour will stop the acquisition from closing.

 If it is a family owned business, there are even greater struggles about value and how it should be transferred.
-Learn from a business owner who found out the best way to transfer value to family.
+Learn from company owner who found out the best way to transfer value to family.
 What you learn in this interview will shock you.

 Disc 3 – Preparing Your Stakeholders